On Feb, 9 2016

 The conversion rate can only be low, since the shopper is in no way engaged and convinced to take it one step further.
 The ultimate solution to address shopping cart abandonment behavior is to be able to qualify the shoppers’ degree of intention.

-The new kid on the block, Carts Guru, provides a direct, personal and automatic method to engage the prospects by giving them the opportunity of interaction with sales staff.
+Choose a direct, personal and automatic method to engage the prospects by giving them the opportunity of interaction with sales staff.
 One can obtain a quicker response from a phone call or a text message than from an email.

 Shopping cart abandonment behavior is the subject of many studies and surveys.
 Considering the volume of revenue lost, we can understand the needs for online retailers to gain insight and better understanding of their site traffic.
 Once able to sort through shoppers with intention to buy and shoppers without, a customized solution is easier to implement and results are more efficient.